sataung123/Japanese/README.md

-# Japanese

-Hello, this is my japanese notes.
+Hello, this is my Japanese and English notes.

-If you know some useful vocabulary or phrases, please add in there.
+If you have some useful vocabulary or phrases, please add to this repo.

+Thanks,
+Sat